Hasialis9633/freeCodeCamp/client/src/pages/learn/full-stack-developer/quiz-searching-and-sorting-algorithms/index.md

 ## Introduction to the Searching and Sorting Algorithms Quiz

-Test what you've learned in this quiz on Searching and Sorting Algorithms.
+This page is for the Searching and Sorting Algorithms Quiz